SchulzLab/Triangulate/README.md

 4) path to the response file,
 5) path to where the MST resulted from the monocle run should be saved.

 If the user ran **scMTL\_pipeline\_part1.sm** in part 1, the *monocle_param* parameter should take the value of "TRUE", otherwise "FALSE".
-Consequently, the fifth argument related to the MST file will be empty when *monocle_param* was FALSE.
+Consequently, the fifth argument related to the MST file will be empty when *monocle_param* is FALSE.
 Afterwards, a series of filtering steps are applied on both feature and response matrices.

 *removeRedundantGenes\_varianceBased.R* is invoked on the feature and response data obtained from the *prepare_features_hg38.R* script.
 Based on the 3rd quartile of variance computed for each gene across its expression in single cells, a cutoff is used to discard the genes that exhibit low variance in their expression profile.